 Luckily, there's an ideal solution: starting your own teen business and becoming your own boss so you can do the kind of work you want to do.
 Not sure what kind of business to start?
 One of these 25 small business ideas for teens is sure to be right for you.

 1. Dog Walking and Pet Sitting

-If you love animals, why not start a dog walking or pet sitting business?
+If you love animals, why not start a dog-walking or pet-sitting business?

 With dog walking, you'll get paid to walk dogs on a regular basis.
 Some clients may only need a weekly walk, while others may request them daily.

-If you choose to pet sit, you'll be responsible for the full-time care of your client's pets during a specific time frame — this could range anywhere from a couple hours to a couple weeks.
+If you choose to pet sit, you'll be responsible for the full-time care of your client's pets during a specific time frame — this could range anywhere from a couple of hours to a couple of weeks.